Uniform in time weak propagation of chaos on the torus: Introduction

 In this paper, we are concerned with the large size and the large time behaviour of a weakly interacting particle system with toroidal data.
 Denoting by $N$ the number of particles, the system has the following generic form

-where $b$ is an $\bR^d$-valued function defined on $\bT^d \times \cP(\bT^d)$, $\bT^d$ denoting the $d$-dimensional torus and $\cP(\bT^d)$ the space of probability measures on $\bT^d$, which we equip (unless specified differently) with the ${\mathcal W}_{1}$-Wasserstein distance
+where $b$ is an $\bR^d$-valued function defined on $\bT^d \times \cP(\bT^d)$, $\bT^d:={\mathbb R}^d/ {\mathbb Z}^d$ denoting the $d$-dimensional torus and $\cP(\bT^d)$ the space of probability measures on $\bT^d$, which we equip (unless specified differently) with the ${\mathcal W}_{1}$-Wasserstein distance

 the infimum being over all the probability measures $\pi$ on the product space $\bT^d \times \bT^d$ that have $\mu$ and $\nu$ as respective marginal measures.
 In \eqref{eq particles}, $W^i$, $i=1,\cdots,N$, are independent $d$-dimensional Brownian motions and $\eta^i,$ $i=1,\cdots,N$, are $N$ $\bR^d$-valued random variables, with the two tuples $(\eta^{1},\cdots,\eta^{N})$ and $(W^1,\cdots,W^N)$ being independent.
 Most of the time, the random variables $\eta^i$, $i=1,\cdots,N$, are also assumed to be independent and identically distributed (I.I.D.) with a common law ${\mu_{\text{init}}}$, but this might not be the case in some of our results (in those cases we emphasise it very clearly).
 In physical applications, this type of processes arises when we consider interacting particle systems with periodic boundary conditions.
-(See, for example, \cite{villani2006hypocoercive}, for a discussion on the Boltzmann equation under binary collision supplemented with periodic boundary conditions, together with \cite{constantin,kuramoto81,kuramoto88} for synchronisation models of noisy oscillators or liquid crystals.)
+(See, for example, \cite{villani2006hypocoercive, constantin,kuramoto81,kuramoto88}.)